oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/07-spa/spa.md

     alter system set optimizer_index_cost_adj=100;
     </copy>
     ```

+    * In a real situation, you could make many other changes.
+Change statistics preferences, gather new statistics, toggle optimizer fixes with `DBMS_OPTIM_BUNDLE`, or many other things.

 16. Re-analyze the workload based on *ELAPSED\_TIME*.
 This allows you to see the impact of the change on the database.